adamnoto/bali/README.md

 ## Installation

-It can be installed directly by using bundler's install:

-    $ gem install bali

-Otherwise, if you are using a framework such as Rails, you can add this into your gemfile:
+Add this into your gemfile:

 ```ruby
 gem 'bali'